BlaqueDevs/se-assignment-day-4-software-project-management-Nickyamari/README.md

 Project managers can ensure deadlines are met by establishinh claer goals, maintaining effective communication and proactively managing risks and resources throughout the project life cycle.
 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
 Effective cost control contributes to the success of a software project by ensuring that expenditures remain within budget, preventing financial overruns and enabling the allocation of resources to critical areas.
-Strategies used to prevent budget overruns iclude;1. detailed project plannning 2.Regular financial monitoring
+Strategies used to prevent budget overruns iclude;
+1. detailed project plannning
+2.Regular financial monitoring
 3. Strict change management process
 4. Proactive risk management